 These mint brownies are fudgy chocolate brownies topped with a layer of mint frosting and chocolate.
 An easy yet impressive dessert recipe that’s perfect for feeding a crowd.

-When I need a quick dessert without a ton of effort, I often turn to brownies.
+When I need a quick dessert without a ton of effort, I often turn to brownies or blondies.
 They’re simple to make and people always go crazy over them!
 These mint brownies start with a boxed mix that’s baked up, then topped with layers of rich frosting and chocolate.
 They look so fancy, no one will ever know it all started with a mix!

 How do you make mint brownies?